Aryan8912/System-Design_Interview/README.md

 Popular CDN providers include Amazon CloudFront, Akamai, Cloudflare, Fastly, and others.
 Implementing a CDN typically involves configuring your domain's DNS settings to point to the CDN's servers and configuring caching and delivery rules.

 CDNs are widely used by websites, e-commerce platforms, media streaming services, and any online service that relies on delivering content quickly and reliably to users across the globe.
 They are an essential component of modern web infrastructure, helping businesses provide a seamless online experience to their customers.

+# HTTP
+HTTP, which stands for Hypertext Transfer Protocol, is a fundamental protocol of the World Wide Web.
+It is the foundation of data communication on the internet, allowing web browsers (like Chrome, Firefox, and Safari) to retrieve and display web pages and enabling users to interact with web applications and services.
+Here are some key points about HTTP:

+1. *Client-Server Communication:* HTTP operates on a client-server model, where one entity (the client) makes requests, and another entity (the server) responds to those requests.
+The client is typically a web browser or a mobile app, while the server hosts websites, web applications, or web services.

+2. *Stateless Protocol:* HTTP is a stateless protocol, which means that each request from a client to a server is treated as an independent transaction.
+The server does not retain any information about previous requests from the same client.
+This statelessness simplifies the protocol but can pose challenges for maintaining user sessions in web applications.

+3. *Request-Response Cycle:* An HTTP interaction follows a request-response cycle.
+The client sends an HTTP request to the server, specifying the desired resource (e.g., a web page URL).
+The server processes the request and sends back an HTTP response, which includes the requested resource or an error message.

+4. *Methods (HTTP Verbs):* HTTP defines various request methods, also known as HTTP verbs, to indicate the action the client wants the server to perform.
+Common HTTP methods include:
+   - *GET:* Retrieve data from the server.
+   - *POST:* Submit data to the server for processing (e.g., submitting a form).
+   - *PUT:* Update an existing resource on the server.
+   - *DELETE:* Remove a resource from the server.
+   - *HEAD:* Retrieve only the headers of a resource (useful for checking if a resource has been modified).
+   - *OPTIONS:* Request information about the communication options supported by the server.

+5. *Headers:* HTTP messages (requests and responses) include headers, which provide additional information about the message and its content.
+Headers can convey details like the content type, caching directives, authentication credentials, and more.

+6. *Status Codes:* HTTP responses include status codes that indicate the outcome of the request.
+Common status codes include 200 (OK), 404 (Not Found), 500 (Internal Server Error), and many others.
+Status codes help clients understand how to handle the response.

+7. *HTTPS:* While HTTP is the standard protocol for web communication, it does not provide data encryption or secure data transmission.
+To address security concerns, HTTPS (HTTP Secure) uses encryption (usually TLS/SSL) to secure data transmitted between the client and server.
+It's commonly used for secure online transactions, login pages, and any sensitive data transfer.

+HTTP is a crucial part of the modern internet, facilitating the exchange of web content, data, and services.
+It forms the basis for web development and enables users to interact with websites, web applications, APIs, and various online resources.